nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 <br/>

-## Nginx One Certificates Overview
+## Nginx One Certificates Deep Dive

 ![Certs](media/lab7_none-certs.png)

 Another nice feature of the Nginx One Console is the ability to quickly see the `Expiration Dates of the TLS Certificates` being used by your Nginx Instances.
 When the nginx-agent reads the Nginx configuration, it looks for the TLS certificate path/name, and uses openssl to collect the Certificate Expiration date and Subject Name, and sends this information to the One Console.
 It provides both a Summary of all the certificates, and the details on each one.
-Sure, you can write an bash script to login with root privleges to every Nginx Server, and collect this information yourself.
+Sure, you can write an bash script to login with root privileges to every Nginx Server, and collect this information yourself.
 But using the Nginx One Console makes this easy to see and help plan appropriate actions.

 >There is one small caveat to this feature, it only scans the TLS certificates that are part of the running Nginx configuration of the Instance, *it does not check additional TLS certificates*, even if they are in the same location on disk.